MiddletonCommunityVoice/services-list/content/feet/NHS-Pennine-Care.md

 Chiropodist and Podiatist services  Self referal system. . . .
 Get a form from your GP. . . .
-Sned the form and then call their number 5 days later for an appointment.
+Send the referal form and then phone them 5 days later for an appointment.

+###
+DON'T FORGET TO PHONE THEM.

 ### Opening Times
 * Not known